MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/prometheus-remote-write-virtual-machines.md

 To create a Microsoft Entra ID application by using the portal, see  [Register an application with Microsoft Entra ID and create a service principal](/entra/identity-platform/howto-create-service-principal-portal#register-an-application-with-microsoft-entra-id-and-create-a-service-principal).

-After you create your Microsoft Entra application, get the client ID and generate a client secret.
+After you create your Microsoft Entra application, get the client ID and generate a client secret:

 1. In the list of applications, copy the **Client ID** value for the registered application.
 This value is used in the Prometheus remote write configuration as the value for `client_id`.